loki3/loki-pl1/docs/Functions.md

 (( [ ->a ->b ->c ] ` a * b * c ` )) [ 2 3 5 ]
 ```

-Functions taking exactly one argument can be declared using (| |).
+Postfix functions taking exactly one argument can be declared using (| |).
 The implicit parameter is referenced as ##.
 This is useful for passing simple functions to other functions such as apply, which take a function as a parameter.
 The following example doubles every value in an array:

 ```
 // evals to [ 6 10 14 ]
 [ 3 5 7 ] apply (| ## * 2 |)
 ```

-Functions taking exactly two arguments can be declared using (< >).
+Infix functions taking one pre-argument and one post-argument can be declared using (< >).
 The implicit parameters are referenced as #1 and #2.
 This is useful for passing simple functions to functions such as fold.
 The following example multiplies together every value in an array:

 ```
 // evals to 30